It's easy to admire Brock Berglund's enthusiasm, but it's tough to see him accomplishing this particular goal.

 Plenty of CU fans would settle for just getting back into the top-40 after a year in which coaches put together a class ranked outside the top-50 when players signed in February.

 It will be a difficult task considering CU is expected to sign a small freshman class in 2011 of between 15 and 20 players.
-The class currently has only three members, Berglund, fellow quarterback Nick Sherry, of Petaluma, Calif., and offensive lineman Shaun Simon, a junior college player who signed with CU in 2009 but was ruled ineligible.
+The class currently has only three members, Berglund, fellow quarterback Nick Sherry, of Petaluma, Calif.

 But like the coaching staff that earned his commitment, Berglund shouldn't be counted out yet.
 He is the sort of young man who relishes a challenge.